Find A Doctor Or Hospital In Your Network.

 Get News & Updates Directly To Your Inbox

-You may have heard that premiums, copays and deductibles are all important to take into consideration when selecting the best health insurance plan for you or your family.
-But did you know that you should also be thinking about your plan’s provider network?
-Before you compare health insurance plans, we’ll teach you what to look for!
+You may have heard that premiums, copays and deductibles are all things you need to think about in your search for the best health plan for you or your family.
+But did you know that you should also be thinking about the plan’s provider network?
+Here's why.

-Provider Networks: HMO vs PPOWhile there are other options available, the two most common health plan networks are HMOs and PPOs.
-An HMO may have lower monthly premiums, but your Primary Care Physician will direct your care within the network and a referral is required to see a specialist.
-In a PPO plan, you may pay a higher premium but have greater freedom to choose doctors and hospitals and do not need referrals.
+While there are other options of health plans, the two most common are HMOs and PPOs.
+An HMO may have lower monthly premiums, but you'll have a primary care physician (PCP) to direct your care within the network.
+You'll need a referral from your PCP to see a specialist.
+In a PPO plan, you may pay a higher premium but have more freedom to choose doctors and hospitals and do not need referrals.

-Because this can be a big factor in your medical visits, here are some questions to ask yourself as you select your health plan:
+Because this can be a big factor in your medical visits, here are some questions to ask yourself as you choose your health plan:

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.